enhanced-portals/enhanced-portals/changelog/unreleased.md

 * Particles now get their colour from the portal texture.
  * I'm unsure on how this will affect lower-end systems, so it is only enabled when fancy graphics is.
 Though, it should be fine and it looks awesome.
  * Added config options to toggle if fancy is required, and if these particles should be used.
+* New textures for the active side of the portal modifier.